Henry Lardner-Burke

 Henry Patrick Lardner-Burke DFC (1916-1970) was a South African flying ace of World War II, credited with 7.5 'kills'.

 Enlisting in the Royal Air Force, he started light training in early 1940.
 In 1941 he was posted to 19 Squadron, after which he joined 46 Squadron in May 1941.
 In June 1941 the squadron moved to Malta.

 On 8 November 1941 hit by a 12.7 mm round just behind left armpit, after leaving most of itself inside, it came out about quarter inch from his left nipple, it pierced the armour plating of his Hurricane BD789 behind.
-He was hit and shot down from close behind at an angle by Machci fighter.
-He tried to bale out, but failed and managed to land safely in Malta.
+He was hit and shot down from close behind at an angle by Macchi fighter.
+He tried to bail out, but failed and managed to land safely in Malta.
 Injury was serious and put him out of the action for several months.